harness/developer-hub/docs/chaos-engineering/whats-supported.md

   - /docs/chaos-engineering/get-started/whats-supported
 ---

-This topic lists the platforms and technologies that Harness Chaos Engineering (CE) supports for deploying chaos infrastructure.
+This topic lists the platforms and technologies that Harness Chaos Engineering (HCE) supports for deploying chaos infrastructure.
 To learn more about chaos infrastructure, go to [Chaos infrastructure](/docs/chaos-engineering/architecture-and-security/architecture#chaos-infrastructure).

 Harness Chaos Engineering is supported on the following platforms:
 - [Harness SaaS](#harness-saas)
 - [Harness Self-Managed Enterprise Edition](#harness-self-managed-enterprise-edition)
 - [Harness Self-Managed Enterprise Edition In Offline Environments](#harness-self-managed-enterprise-edition-in-offline-environments)